Somya81/text-to-sql-clarification-engine-project/README.md

 WHERE country = 'France';
 ```

-The generated query is then executed on MySQL and the result is displayed in the application.
+The generated query is validated, then executed on MySQL, and the result is displayed in the application.

 ---